-- You can make a Preliminary Examination appointment in person or by telephoning the Dental Hygiene Clinic at 559.244.2601.
+- You can make a Preliminary Examination appointment in person or by calling the Dental Hygiene Clinic at 559.244.2601.

 - The Preliminary Examination consists of an oral inspection and medical history.

 - There is no charge for the Preliminary Examination appointment.
-Allow 1 hour for this procedure.
+Allow about 2 hours for this appointment.